PRTG Manual: PRTG Housekeeping

 - If you use your own SSL certificate and not the default Secure Sockets Layer (SSL) certificate delivered with PRTG, check if your certificate is still valid.

-- Regularly check our Paessler Blog and/or subscribe to our weekly newsletter to stay up to date regarding PRTG Network Monitor and other IT-related content.
+- Regularly check our Paessler Blog and/or subscribe to our weekly newsletter to stay up to date regarding PRTG and other IT-related content.

 License and Version Check

-This option is not available in PRTG hosted by Paessler.
-For PRTG hosted by Paessler, log in to your PRTG hosted by Paessler instance and manage your subscription via the Dashboard tab.
+This option is not available in PRTG Hosted Monitor.
+For PRTG Hosted Monitor, log in to your PRTG Hosted Monitor instance and manage your subscription there.

 - For a quick overview of your license status, go to the Welcome page.
 There you can see how many maintenance days you have left and the number of sensors available to you.

-The number of available sensors that is displayed here does not consider sensors in a Paused status for technical reasons.
-However, sensors in a Paused status are not included in the maximum number of sensors that your license allows.
-Add the number of your sensors that are in a Paused status to the displayed number to know exactly how many sensors are still available on your installation.
+The number of available sensors that is displayed here does not consider sensors in the Paused status for technical reasons.
+However, sensors in the Paused status are not included in the maximum number of sensors that your license allows.
+Add the number of your sensors that are in the Paused status to the displayed number to know exactly how many sensors are still available on your installation.